-- The closest subway stop to the Jacob Javits Center is the A/C/E at 34th/8th Avenue.
+- The closest subway stop to the Jacob Javits Center is the 7 train at 34th/11th Avenue.
+The A/C/E at 34th/8th Avenue is also close.

 - The M42 and M34 both make stops at the Jacob Javits Center.
 The M42 runs along 42nd Street and the M34 runs along 34th Street.

 - Cabs are a convenient option for getting to the Jacob Javits Center.
 From Times Square a cab will cost about $6-8, including tip.
 Uber and Lyft can also take you there.
 Prices vary based on time of day.

 The Jacob Javits Center is in a sparse part of New York City.
 Getting to most restaurants, hotels, and stores requires a 10 to 15 minute walk.
 However, many services are available at the Jacob Javits Center.

 - Places to Eat: fast food options, including Starbucks, Nathans, a deli, etc.

 - ATM: 2 Chase ATMs are available inside the Convention Center